 The Finance Act 2016 included the legal provisions for the introduction of the Apprenticeship Levy (the 'Levy') with effect from April 2017.
 The Levy, introduced as part of the Government’s initiative to fund three million new apprenticeships by 2020, will be payable at a rate of 0.5 percent on pay bills of £3 million or more.
 It will be collected via PAYE (alongside income tax and national insurance).

 EEF has been very active in lobbying the government about members’ concerns regarding the impact and proposed operation of the Levy.
 For further guidance on how the Levy will work in practice and EEF’s on-going work on this issue – see our Apprentice Levy webpage.

-You can also book on our free introductory webinar: "Managing your Digital Apprenticeship Service (DAS) account", (which will take place on 19 January 2017, 10.00 -11:00am).
-To register click here.
+You can also watch on our free introductory webinar: "Managing your Digital Apprenticeship Service (DAS) account".

 To learn more about EEF’s own extensive apprenticeship training and consultancy offering, see our dedicated Apprenticeship website.